Adjuster’s Guide to

 All ZONES

-All zones of potential damage levels shown together.
+All zones of potential damage levels are shown together here.

 HORIZONTAL FURNACE